UBC-DSCI/introduction-to-datascience-python/_sources/regression1.md

 can also be used to answer inferential and causal questions, however that is beyond the scope of this book.

++++

 ## Chapter learning objectives
 By the end of the chapter, readers will be able to do the following:

 * Recognize situations where a simple regression analysis would be appropriate for making predictions.
 * Explain the K-nearest neighbor (KNN) regression algorithm and describe how it differs from KNN classification.
 * Interpret the output of a KNN regression.
-* In a dataset with two or more variables, perform K-nearest neighbor regression in R using a `tidymodels` workflow.
+* In a dataset with two or more variables, perform K-nearest neighbor regression in Python using a `scikit-learn` workflow.
-* Execute cross-validation in R to choose the number of neighbors.
+* Execute cross-validation in Python to choose the number of neighbors.
-* Evaluate KNN regression prediction accuracy in R using a test data set and the root mean squared prediction error (RMSPE).
+* Evaluate KNN regression prediction accuracy in Python using a test data set and the root mean squared prediction error (RMSPE).
 * In the context of KNN regression, compare and contrast goodness of fit and prediction properties (namely RMSE vs RMSPE).
 * Describe the advantages and disadvantages of K-nearest neighbors regression.

++++

 ## The regression problem